Workiva/over_react/doc/new_boilerplate_migration.md

 cleanliness of the boilerplate.
 In time, we found that this wasn't great from a user experience or from a tooling perspective.

-Knowing this, we now have the opportunity to implement an improved version of OverReact boilerplate that fixes issues introduced in the latest version, as well as other miscellaneous ones.
+Knowing this, and having dropped support for Dart 1, we now have the opportunity to implement an improved version of OverReact boilerplate that fixes issues introduced in the latest version, as well as other miscellaneous ones.

-### Function Component Boilerplate

-React function components, along with [hooks](https://reactjs.org/docs/hooks-intro.html), are used heavily in modern React component architecture, and we would like to take advantage of their benefits within the Workiva ecosystem.
-However, to be truly valuable, we need strongly typed prop APIs for these components, which means we must provide a way to declare function components using OverReact boilerplate.

 ### Problems with Previous Boilerplate